mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

-While fomenting internecine squabbling and gridlock has worked for the most part, there are two rather significant things that rankle Caldosians to the bone; the planet’s Class B orbital starport and the controlled flow of water from the belts.
+While fomenting internecine squabbling and gridlock has worked for the most part, there are two rather significant things that rankle Caldosians to the bone; the planet's Class B orbital starport and the controlled flow of water from the belts.

 The immense highport was initially built by the Tyrian Lordships over